gaia-platform/GaiaPlatform/scratch/dax/active_samples.md

     Rooms.RestrictedCapacity = Rooms.Capacity * (Restrictions.PercentFull / 100.0);
 }
 ```
-If the PercentFull value changes, then updated the restricted capacity of all rooms at the
+If the PercentFull value changes, then update the restricted capacity of all rooms at the
 university.
-Note that RestrictedCapacity is off Rooms.
+Note that RestrictedCapacity is a column of the Rooms table.
 ```
 Restrictions.on_update(PercentFull)
 {